folio-org/container-perf-tests/README.md

     10:54:29.815937 read(41, "\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0"..., 43690) = 43690 <0.000035>

 The read calls here are not "cut-off".. calling epoll_wait is OK because it's in level triggered.

+## PS

+We have recast the test code to netty (same version as used by vert.x) and node.js but could not reproduce the problem with unnaceptable slowness.